boltragons/SCS/README.md

-# sales_control_app
+# Sales Control System (SCS)

-A app to control the Product sales of a small stores, made in C# and WinForms.
+## An app to control the sales of products of stores and markets, built in .NET for Windows.